On the Importance of Tactile Sensing for Imitation Learning: A Case Study on Robotic Match Lighting: CONCLUSION

 \section{CONCLUSION}

-This work investigated the importance of tactile sensing for performing the dynamic manipulation task of match lighting.
-The policies were learned from demonstration data obtained through kinesthetic teaching.
-We also introduced a policy learning framework combining a flow matching generative model for fast and efficient action generation and an expressive modular multi-modal transformer architecture.
-The experimental results showcase the effectiveness of our approach compared to competitive baselines, and that tactile feedback is important for learning performant match lighting policies from few demonstrations.
-Across all task variations, our proposed vision+touch policies outperformed vision-only policies, increasing the number of successful policy rollouts almost by a factor of 3.
-By analysing the visuotactile policies' attention weights, we confirmed that tactile observations gain importance during the contact-rich interactions between the match and the striker paper.
-Moreover, we also showed that exploiting the tactile signals during training and employing a masked training procedure can benefit vision-only policies and yield increased success rates.
-Yet, the improved vision-only policies still cannot reach the performance of the visuotactile policies.
-Lastly, we showed that the individual components of our approach are essential for obtaining policies with high success rates, and that the visuotactile policies are robust and can generalize to novel task variations.
-Taken together, these findings highlight the synergistic potential of integrating tactile sensing with suitable policy architectures to learn performant policies for dynamic manipulation tasks like match lighting.
-Future work should investigate transferring these findings to other manipulation tasks and further improving the policy performance by, e.g., learning from unsuccessful policy rollouts.
+This work investigated the importance of incorporating touch sensing to learn dynamic manipulation tasks from a few human demonstrations, with a particular focus on robotic match lighting.
+We also introduced a policy learning framework that combines a flow-matching generative model for fast, efficient action generation with an expressive and modular transformer architecture.
+The experimental results showcased the effectiveness of our proposed approach compared with competitive baselines.
+They also showed that the performance benefits extend beyond match lighting and hold for a whiteboard-erasing task.
+Moreover, our thorough experimental evaluation highlighted the importance of incorporating touch sensing into the visuomotor policies, which reliably improved performance across all tasks and data regimes.
+We demonstrated that integrating tactile signals effectively reduces contact-related failures, thereby improving success rates and enhancing the policies' robustness and generalization.
+Taken together, these findings highlight the synergistic potential of integrating tactile sensing with suitable policy architectures to learn performant policies for dynamic manipulation.